Salma-ni/my_portfolio/README.md

 We were given a basic starter code and .css and told to recreate the image (with much difficulty).
 I created a Nav bar with links to an 'About Me', 'Projects', 'Contact Me' and 'Resume'.
 The resume links to an external webpage, and the rest link to parts of the webpage.

+In the About me section - I added some basic info about me with lorem ipsum, as well as a photo with a border.

+In the Project section - I added 5 major projects I will be working on (updating them as i go along).
+The first project is my first Github Repo (with a link to it).
+The image is bigger than the other 4 projects.

+In the contact me section - There is

 ## Citations: